Jewish Museum of Thessaloniki: Building

-The building was built in 1904 by the Italian architect, Vitaliano Poselli.
+The building was constructed in 1904 by the Italian architect, Vitaliano Poselli.
 It housed the Bank of Athens from 1906 to 1925, then later the L'Independent, a Jewish newspaper that ran from 1909 to 1941.
 The restoration of the building lasted from 1998 to 2003 and was funded by the "Organisation for the Cultural Capital of Europe Thessaloniki 1997".
 In 2019 the museum was expanded with a new wing that included a shop, new accessible entrance, and exhibition spaces designed by architects Elias Messinas and KARD Architects - Dimitris Raidis and Alexandros Kouloukouris.
 With the new expansion of the museum, two buildings—the townhouse and the new wing—were attached by arches on their facade to connect as a single portico.

 Collections

 The museum maintains a number of collections: Tombstones from the destroyed Jewish Cemetery, building members from synagogues demolished by the German occupation authorities, religious objects, old and rare books in Hebrew, family heirlooms, ketoubot, public and private letters during the WWII, costumes (19th and 20th centuries), fabrics, tablecloths, books and bank deposit booklets (until 1940).

 Furthermore, the museum maintains a collection of pre-war family and school photographs.
 These artefacts were donated by expatriate Jews from Thessaloniki.

 On the ground level are monumental stones and inscriptions that were once found in the great Jewish necropolis that lay to the east of the city walls.
 Accompanying these stones are a series of photographs showing the cemetery and visitors as it was in 1914.

 Central to the first floor is a narrative history of the Jewish presence in Thessaloniki from the third century BCE until the Second World War.
 A separate exhibit focuses on the Shoah, as it affected the Jewish Community of Thessaloniki.
 The majority of the community - some 49,000 people - were systematically deported to Auschwitz and Bergen-Belsen where most of them perished.

 Since 2005, the museum has collected a large number of documents through a special four-year research program.
-Thanks to the assistance of experienced collectors, such as Mr. Giannis Megas, the Jewish Museum of Thessaloniki today has the most important collection of Thessaloniki business documents, in which, until 1940, Jewish-owned businesses had a dominant position.
+Thanks to the assistance of experienced collectors, such as Giannis Megas, the Jewish Museum of Thessaloniki today has the most important collection of Thessaloniki business documents, in which, until 1940, Jewish-owned businesses had a dominant position.

 A research and documentation center operates within the premises, which aims to document and digitize archival documents from the museum's own collection as well as archival material from other sources, thus creating a database accessible to visitors and researchers.
 All aforementioned artefacts can currently be accessed via electronic databases.

 The museum provides special educational programs for schools.

 This gallery shows part of the collection as this was displayed before the museum's establishment in year 2001.